-Louise is an experienced leader in the Not for Profit sector and is currently the CEO of Extra Edge Community Services in WA.
-She holds a Master of Sociology degree from Murdoch University awarded for a research project centred on community knowledge and awareness of alcohol in pregnancy and has travelled to Canada to observe approaches to therapeutic prison environments, FASD awareness and education; and employment programs.
+Louise is an experienced leader in the Not for Profit sector and is currently the Executive Officer of NOFASD Australia.
+She holds a Master of Sociology degree from Murdoch University awarded for a research project

 Anne and is currently a Quality and Human Resources Manager, and a Seasonal Teacher for the University of Tasmania in the Faculty of Education.
 Anne has a background in community services and has directly worked with, or supported staffs who have worked with FASD clients, so continually seeking to raise awareness of FASD within and beyond her wider network.
 Anne is former Board member of the Alcohol, Tobacco and other Drugs Council (ATDC), and State Council of the Australian Human Resources Institute (AHRI).
 Anne is also a certified professional member of AHRI, and is in her final stages of a Doctor of Education degree.